seontechnologies/playwright-utils/README.md

 #### 2. Setup Node and Install Dependencies

-Handles Node.js setup, npm caching, and dependency installation.
+Handles Node.js setup, dependency caching, and installation for npm and pnpm.

 **IMPORTANT**: This action must be used after a checkout step.
 Local composite actions require the repository to be checked out first.